 London’s mayor is not the only one with a rosy perspective of a Brexit.
 “Within a few years,” according to a business editorial in The Telegraph, “Britain could be at the head of a network of at least six or seven self-governing but closely integrated countries; these would surely include Norway, Switzerland and Iceland, but others would join in too, including perhaps some non-euro nations such as Denmark and even the Netherlands, an increasing anti-EU country.”

-A giant “leap in the dark”?
+Brexit: a giant “leap in the dark”?

 Prime Minister David Cameron is spearheading the “remain” campaign, declaring “a vote to leave is the gamble of the century” and a giant “leap in the dark.”